2023 Annual Report

 (In Thousand Pesos)

-Loans for Agri Agra and Small to Medium Enterprises contribute to 31% and 24% (combined percentage of 55%) respectively to our total loan portfolio.
-All loan products except from Agri Agra with negligible variance of 1% from the Desired Mix Percentage is within the range of the desired portfolio mix.
+Loans for Agri Agra and Small to Medium Enterprises contribute to 28% and 24% (combined percentage of 52%) respectively to our total loan portfolio.
+All loan products except from Other Loans (with a negligible variance of less than 1% from the Desired Mix Percentage) are within the range of the desired portfolio mix.

 Table 4: Comparative Loan Releases for Selected Products